-On this day in 1915, President Woodrow Wilson marries Edith Galt in Washington, D.C.
+On December 18, 1915, President Woodrow Wilson marries Edith Galt in Washington, D.C.
 The bride was 43 and the groom was 59.
 It was the second marriage for Wilson, whose first wife died the year before from a kidney ailment.
 Edith, who claimed to be directly descended from Pocahantas, was the wealthy widow of a jewelry-store owner and a member of Washington high society.

 According to the National First Ladies’ Library, the couple was introduced by his cousin and a mutual friend.
 Unlike Wilson’s first wife, who was shy and avoided politics, Edith shared Wilson’s passion for the subject.
 Wilson proposed three months later and they married at her Washington, D.C. home.
 As the 1916 presidential campaign heated up, many of Wilson’s advisors worried that his whirlwind courtship and marriage to Edith so soon after his first wife’s death would become a political liability.
 By the time of his second inaugural in March 1917, though, Americans soon had more serious matters to think about: America’s entry into World War I.